dulingo

 Because of the British invasion of the French colony around Quebec and Ontario in 1760, Canada had dual nationality (French Canada and English Canada).

-Must Read: 10 Biggest Culture Shocks for Students in Canada
+Check out the 10 Biggest Culture Shocks for Students in Canada

+Quebec’s culture is deeply rooted in a set of core values that reflect its unique identity and heritage.
+These values shape the way Quebecers interact with each other and the world around them, influencing their social, cultural, and political life.
 It is critical that you appropriate and adhere to Quebec’s key values in order to aid your integration into Quebec society.
 Here are some of the values of Quebec culture:

 Equality Between Women and Men